terrazzoapp/terrazzo/packages/plugin-css/README.md

 }
 ```

-By default, consuming those will simply print values as-is:
+By default, consuming those will print values as-is:

 ```css
 .icon-alert {